The Geneva Centre of Humanitarian Studies as an institution

 Obtaining the visa to enter Switzerland is not enough to make your stay legal.
 When you arrive in Geneva, you must go to the Office cantonal de la population (OCP) with your visa, passport-sized photographs, and a copy of your passport.
 Due to the current pandemic, the OCP has normally sent you a specific appointment.
 In case you did not receive anything, you need to contact them.
 The deadline to submit your request is 14 days after your arrival in Geneva.
 More information on that matter is available in the student’s guide provided to the students.
 The administration is available for some advice.

 Yes.
 Health Insurance is mandatory in Switzerland.
 Unlike other countries, there is no social security, so you must get one from a private insurance company.
 Don’t forget to ask your insurer for an insurance that covers health and accident.
-A list of insurances is proposed in the student’s guide.
+A list of insurance companies is proposed in the student’s welcome pack.